x8699876/Rapid-Delete-Pro/README.md

 * The deleted files do not go to the recycle bin.
 This is a feature and is the reason why it is fast.
 However note the removed files can't be recovered from the recycle bin.
 If you are absolutely sure the files and directorues are to be purged, this is the right tool for the job.

 ## OS
 *  Cross platform.
 It is a java application and can run on all the platforms where java is supported.
-Requires JRE/JDK to be installed on the machine for it to run:
+Requires JRE/JDK to be installed on the machine for it to run.
+If not already availabe on your system, download and install the JDK 1.8+ from Oracle:https://www.oracle.com/technetwork/java/javase/overview/index.html
 *  Windows
 *  Linux/Unix
 *  Mac